dell-democenter/dell-democenter.github.io/0499/Readme.md

 ## powerstore
-fresh deployed, nothing configured intend to be used when demonstrating synergy in dell primary storage <> backup storage, orchestrated by PowerProtect
+fresh deployed, nothing configured intend to be used when demonstrating synergy between dell primary storage <> backup storage, orchestrated by PowerProtect

 ## powerscale
-fresh deployed, joinded the demo.local domain. has some file in the \\powerscale\
+fresh deployed, joinded the demo.local domain. has some file in the \\powerscale\data SMB share. intend to be used for demontrating the DNAS workload in PPDM.

+## openshift
+3 node openshuft cluster. running mysql and wordpress workload. intend to be used for demontrating the K8s workload in PPDM